prescious23/Coding-Assessment/README.md

 To clone the repository use the following link https://github.com/prescious23/Coding-Assessment.git Once the repository is cloned, the project can be opened and started from visual studio.
 To start the project, click the option that reads Terminal on the top tabs on visual studio code.
-When the terminal opens type "npm start" and click enter from your computer keyboard.
+When the terminal opens type "yarn start" and click enter from your computer keyboard.
 The project should open on chrome.